simrandulai/Data_projects_TripleTen/Zomato/README.md

 3. Women are close behind, but there are significantly more customers who are single than married.
 4. Zomato’s customers usually have small family sizes (2-3), educated, but unemployed.
 5. Employed customers tend to be below middle class (50,000 INR/yr).
+6. The Loyal Customer Segmentation has the most number of customers with At-risk as a close second.
+7. Customers in the At-risk segmentation bring in the most revenue.